darcamo/darcamo.github.com/_posts/2014-08-01-the-first-post.md

 jekyll`, but I got an error.
 Installing 'ruby-all-dev' from the Ubuntu and then repeting `gem install jekyll` did the job.

+Note that when running jekyll locally to preview posts before committing to github the command you actually want to use (from the root folder) is

+    jekyll serve --watch --baseurl ''

+The *watch* is very useful when editing posts, since jekyll will automatically rebuild the post after it is saved.

+The *baseurl* option is important because we have set a baseurl in the `_config.yml` file, but we want it to be an empty string when running jekyll locally.

 # Creating new post #

 Simply create a file with a name in the format